LogeshM1507/custom-speech-to-text-model/README.md

+Purpose
+This project is focused on understanding and implementing the core pipeline of an ASR system.
+It’s an educational, research-oriented implementation that demonstrates how real-world ASR systems function under the hood.

 a.
 Custom Speech-to-Text Model :

 This project implements a speech-to-text (automatic speech recognition, ASR) system built from scratch using MFCC audio features, LSTM networks, and CTC loss without any pre-trained models or external APIs.